Gibson L-5

 The Gibson L-5 is a hollow body guitar first produced in 1923 by the Gibson Guitar Corporation, then of Kalamazoo, Michigan.
 One of the first guitars to feature F-holes, the L-5 was designed under the direction of acoustical engineer and designer Lloyd Loar, and has been in production ever since.
-It was considered Gibson's premier guitar during the big band era.
-It was originally offered as an acoustic instrument; semi-acoustic models became available in the 1940s.
+It was considered Gibson's premier guitar until the Super 400 came in 1934.
+It was originally offered as an acoustic instrument; semi-acoustic models became available in the 1950s.

 Design and construction

 The carving, bracing and tap-tuning processes involved in building the L-5 are similar to those used for a cello, and they share general aspects of construction.
 Both the cello and the L-5 amplify and project the acoustic vibration of strings through carved and tuned woods, using f-holes as the projection points.
 From 1922 to 1934 the L-5 was produced with a 16" lower bout width.
 In 1934 that width was increased to 17", which has remained the standard size.
 Also released in 1934 was a larger 18" archtop guitar named "L5 Super", later renamed Gibson Super 400.
 These two highly ornate acoustic guitars are Gibson's top-of-the-line carved archtop instruments.
 Since the 1930s Gibson has designed several other 17" archtops, including some more affordable, less ornate models.